gan-of-culture/get-sauce/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/gan-of-culture/go-hentai-scraper/Go)

 Is a commandline tool to download hentai made in golang by me.
-It was important for me that you don't need to sign in to any site you want to scrape content from.
+This scraper is not using official APIs since some of them have limitations.
 Unfortunatly this also means that for somesites it might take longer to download content because the connection will be restricted.
 You can see what site is supported to what extent [here](#supported-sites).

 ## Setup guide